 Forget about Research — Focus on Verstehen

-Early this month, David Blackwell, a prominent statistician and mathematician died at the age of 91.
+One of our heroes at Versta Research is David Blackwell, a prominent statistician and mathematician who died at the age of 91 very soon after we opened our doors for business (sixteen years ago!)
 For many he is well known because he was the first African American to be elected to the National Academy of Sciences.
-For others, he is well known because he wrote an important and early book about Bayesian statistics, a type of statistics that is becoming central to market research.
+For others, he is well known because he wrote an important and early book about Bayesian statistics, a type of statistics that has become central to market research.

 For those of us at Versta Research, he is well known for his focus on understanding versus research: